GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistics-concepts.rst.txt

 -----------------

-Most major statistical textbooks, for example `Elements of Statistical Learning <https://statweb.stanford.edu/~tibs/ElemStatLearn/>`_ (Free), will begin with an overview of these topics.
+Most major statistical textbooks, for example (the free) `Elements of Statistical Learning <https://statweb.stanford.edu/~tibs/ElemStatLearn/>`_ will begin with an overview of the topics in this section.